MarcMichalsky/uk.co.millertech.collapsecommsanddemographics/README.md

 ![Screenshot](images/screenshot.png)

-Collapse communication preferences and demographics sections on contact summary screen on page load.
+Collapse communication preferences and demographics sections on contact summary screen.
+In addition, displays warning icons, age and gender on the collapsed titles.

+Please refer User guide for further details.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).